Skip to main content

 Reducing our carbon footprint

-We aim to reduce total emissions by 7% each year.
+We aim to reduce total emissions by 7% each year, in line with our target pathway to 2030.

 By March 2025, we aim to have reduced scope 1 and 2 emissions by 50% and scope 3 emissions by 28%.